Shock: Social Science Fiction

-Shock:Social Science Fiction is a pen-and-paper indie RPG about the effects of the shock of cultural change on the individuals who make up that culture.
+Shock: Social Science Fiction is a pen-and-paper indie RPG about the effects of the shock of cultural change on the individuals who make up that culture.
 The title is a reference to Alvin Toffler's Future Shock, the concept that rapid culture changes leave the members of the culture increasingly challenged by adaptation.
+The game is designed to be used by players to make "what if" science fiction, rather than science-flavored fantasy adventure.
 It was first published in 2006 and has since been through two point version updates.

-Notable Features

-The game is designed to be used by players to make "what if" science fiction, rather than science-flavored fantasy adventure.
-The science fiction elements (called "Shocks" in the text) deeply impact the world of the game-created fiction and are inextricable from the story.